ferdium/ferdium-recipes/docs/integration.md

 ### Publishing
 Ferdi uses its recipe repository at <https://github.com/getferdi/recipes> to publish recipes to all clients.

-> ℹ️ If you have any problems packaging your recipes, if you are inexperienced with the tools used or have any other problems, we are here to help!
-Just open a new issue at https://github.com/getferdi/recipes/issues/new and we can help you develop, test and publish your recipe and can package the recipe for you if you don't feel like you are able to.
+> Our scripts are designed to work best on Linux and macOS systems.
+If you want to use these scripts on Windows, you may need to use [WSL](https://docs.microsoft.com/en-US/windows/wsl/install-win10) in order for the scripts to function correctly.
+If you have problems with packaging, please open a new issue at https://github.com/getferdi/recipes/issues/new and we can package your recipe for you.

 To add your own recipe to the repository:
 - If you already uploaded the recipe to GitHub: